Subsurface-mobile USER MANUAL

 3.1.
 When NOT Using Cloud Storage

 Tap the “No cloud mode” button.
 The app will not access the Subsurface cloud storage server to obtain dive log information.
 This means that dive log information is stored on the mobile device only.
-If no dives have been entered into the dive log yet (the usual case), then a an empty dive log is created.
+If no dives have been entered into the dive log yet (the usual case), an empty dive log is created.

 3.2.
 Using Cloud Storage